 How Safe Are Your Telecom Dividends?

-Last week's absolute collapse of Alaska Communications (NAS: ALSK) on news that it might cut its dividend was quite the wake-up call for investors.
-Back in August, I had warned that the dividend might be in trouble; though no official cuts have been made, the prospect of losing a sizable payout sent shares tumbling 28%.
+Yesterday's absolute collapse of Alaska Communications (NAS: ALSK) on news that it might cut its dividend was quite the wake-up call for investors.
+Back in August, I warned that the dividend might be in trouble; though no official cuts have been made, the prospect of losing a sizable payout sent shares tumbling 28%.

 With this story as a backdrop, I set out to see how safe the rest of the large dividends being paid out by domestic telecoms really are.

 One of the most popular metrics for measuring the sustainability of a dividend is the earnings payout ratio, which essentially measures the amount of earnings a company dedicates to paying out dividends against its net income.
 As the theory goes, the lower the payout ratio is, the more sustainable the dividend is.

 The following table includes six more telecom stocks, their current yield, and their payout ratio.

 |AT&T (NYS: T)||5.8%||87%|